marcojakob/code.makery.ch/collections/library/html-css-en.md

 ## Mobile

 A lot, or sometimes even more than half of all website access today is done through mobile devices like smartphones or tables.
 Therefore, it is essential that our website looks great on small displays.
-We will take certainly take care of this in this tutorial.
+We will certainly take care of this in this tutorial.

 Even in subsequent tutorials where we'll develop interactive web applications, we will make sure they run on mobile devices!